SalomePlatform/yacs/doc/pysalome.rst

  - create a SALOME component that can be loaded by a Python container
  - configure the module so that the component is known to SALOME
  - add a graphic GUI
- - make the component usable in  the supervisor

 Create the module tree structure
 =======================================